jake-chipps/friendometer/README.md

 - [ ] 3-2
   - [ ] Add visual arts standards
   - [ ] Create example Ledger Art Projects

+## User Experience
+- [X] /_docs/index.md
+  - [X] Create a big picture summary of the curriculum and the connections made.

 ## Content Transfer
 When linking an image, use the code